-Today I have the privilege of greeting the people of these pages yet again.
+Today I have the fortune to greet the readers of these pages yet again.
 While it’s been a quieter month than usual for the site lately, I can assure readers that it’s not because of a shortage of material to write about.
-On the contrary, there’s so much work going on behind the scenes with JIMBO TIMES that it makes just saying hello at this point something of a blessing.
+On the contrary, there’s so much work going on behind the scenes with JIMBO TIMES that it makes just saying hello at this point something of a privilege.

-When considering that today marks the fifteenth anniversary of the attacks of September 11th, ‘blessing’ is all the more apt of a term for the day: even after all this time with the ruthless spinning of the world, we’ve survived it together, which makes the fact that we’re still here something of a miracle; at least, if I’ve got anything to say about it.
+When considering that today marks the fifteenth anniversary of the attacks of September 11th, ‘privilege’ is all the more apt of a term for the day: even after all this time with the ruthless spinning of the world through cities like New York and Los Angeles, we’ve survived, which makes the fact that we’re still here something of a miracle; at least, if I’ve got anything to say about it.

-But what a gorgeous backdrop of possibility to explore.
-As with the aisles of the market –or through the gravel of the road– every day I gain and lose a part of myself in this maze, only to be led to more paths in which I’ll gain and lose again.
+Yet what a gorgeous backdrop of possibility to explore.
+As with the aisles of the market –or through the gravel of the road– every day I gain and lose a part of myself in this complex series of intersections, only to be led to more paths in which I’ll gain and lose again.
 At each turn, the choice over just what to make of the picture is mine.
 Today, I choose to call it a blessing.